jackbergus/fuzzyStringMatching/README.md

 # fuzzyStringMatching

 This library provides a support for performing fuzzy string matching in secondary memory.

-## TODO

-1) For the moment, the library uses the primary memory for performing a preliminar index of the structure, and then serialize the data in secondary memory.
-This approach might not work for big data.
-Therefore, at the moment I'm planning to allow the user to use temporary secondary memory data structures for keeping all the information that won't fit in RAM.
+If the data to be indexed increases the primary memory size, the current code provides some classes performing external merge sorts over variadic data via [varsorter](https://github.com/jackbergus/varsorter).

+Some more debugging is required on the approximate string matching algorithm.